devshorts/LanguageCreator/README.md

 LanguageCreator
 ===============

 A place to practice language creation mechanisms.
-Currently can parse a weird subset of c++, c#, and f#, into an AST
+Currently can parse a weird subset of c++, c#, and f#, into an AST with proper scoping rules and memory spaces.

 Supported Constructs
 ===

-The AST supports variable assignment, if/else conditionals declaration, function declaration with varialbe arguments, anonymous functions, and quoted strings.
+The language supports variable assignment, if/else conditionals declaration, function declaration with varialbe arguments, anonymous functions, and quoted strings.
 Things to do include AST for adding return types, and adding class constructs.

-Though, I may just leave it simple and add the other stuff later.
-As an example, this properly parsers:
+Right now, this properly parsers

 ```csharp
 [Test]